qutip/qutip/doc/guide/dynamics/dynamics-floquet.rst

 The Floquet-Markov master equation in QuTiP
 -------------------------------------------

 The QuTiP function :func:`qutip.floquet.fmmesolve` implements the Floquet-Markov master equation.
-It calculates the dynamics of a system given its initial state, a time-dependent hamiltonian, a list of operators through which the system couples to its environment and a list of corresponding spectral density functions that describes the environment.
+It calculates the dynamics of a system given its initial state, a time-dependent hamiltonian, a list of operators through which the system couples to its environment and a list of corresponding spectral-density functions that describes the environment.
 In contrast to the :func:`qutip.mesolve` and :func:`qutip.mcsolve`, and the :func:`qutip.floquet.fmmesolve` does characterize the environment with dissipation rates, but extract the strength of the coupling to the environment from the noise spectral-density functions and the instantaneous Hamiltonian parameters (similar to the Bloch-Redfield master equation solver :func:`qutip.bloch_redfield.brmesolve`).

 .. note::

-    Currently the :func:`qutip.floquet.fmmesolve` can only accept a single environment coupling operator and spectral density function.
+    Currently the :func:`qutip.floquet.fmmesolve` can only accept a single environment coupling operator and spectral-density function.

-The noise spectral density function of the environment is implemented as a python callback function that is passed to the solver.
+The noise spectral-density function of the environment is implemented as a Python callback function that is passed to the solver.
 For example:

 >>> gamma1 = 0.1
 >>> def noise_spectrum(omega):